Cannasouth opts to pay back wage subsidy after $6m capital raise

 • Cannasouth gets government funding as share price drops below 30c

-Early this week, Cannasouth raised $6 million from its share purchase plan to accelerate its growth plans, including a new supply deal for 'white label' cannabis.
+Early this week, Cannasouth raised $6 million from its share purchase plan to accelerate its growth plans, including a new supply deal for "white label" cannabis.

-CSPRL, which is 100 owned by Cannasouth Limited (CBD), had been generating revenues, it said.
+CSPRL, which is 100 owned by Cannasouth Ltd (CBD), had been generating revenues, it said.

-"When CSPRL ceased operations at the Waikato Innovation Park, Hamilton during the COVID19 level 4 lockdown, it was unable to continue with its revenue-generating activities.
-Some research activities were also negatively impacted," it said.
+"When CSPRL ceased operations at the Waikato Innovation Park, Hamilton during the Covid-19 level 4 lockdown, it was unable to continue with its revenue-generating activities.
+Some research activities were also negatively impacted.

 "Other companies within the Cannasouth Group did not apply for the subsidy.
-CBD (parent company) and Cannasouth Cultivation Limited (50 per cent owned) did not meet the criteria, and Midwest Pharmaceutics NZ Limited (60 per cent owned) revenues have increased as recently reported to the market."
+CBD [parent company] and Cannasouth Cultivation Ltd [50 per cent owned] did not meet the criteria, and Midwest Pharmaceutics NZ Ltd [60 per cent owned] revenues have increased as recently reported to the market.

-"CSPRL met the criteria for the Government's wage subsidy and applied for, and used it appropriately," Cannasouth said.
+"CSPRL met the criteria for the Government's wage subsidy and applied for, and used it appropriately.

-"While CSPRL still meets the criteria for the subsidy, following the overwhelming success of the capital raising the board has resolved to withdraw the application for wage subsidy and repay the funds to the Ministry of Social Development and is currently investigating the process for doing this," the company said.
+"While CSPRL still meets the criteria for the subsidy, following the overwhelming success of the capital raising the board has resolved to withdraw the application for wage subsidy and repay the funds to the Ministry of Social Development and is currently investigating the process for doing this."

-In its capital raising, the biopharmaceutical research and development company sold 15.8 million shares 38 cents apiece, a 20.7 per cent discount to the five-day volume-weighted average price.
+In its capital raising, the biopharmaceutical research and development company sold 15.8 million shares at 38 cents apiece, a 20.7 per cent discount to the five-day volume-weighted average price.

 Cannasouth's shares last traded at 49c.